Loading

 What does EFI mean on a Chevy truck?

-• Sensors: Various sensors, such as the oxygen sensor, throttle position sensor, and mass airflow sensor, monitor engine conditions and provide data to the engine control unit (ECU).
+• Sensors: EFI systems utilize a range of sensors, such as the oxygen sensor, throttle position sensor, and engine temperature sensor, to monitor engine conditions and provide feedback to the ECU.

 What does EFI mean on an engine?